Services we provide

 The hull and moorings of the Gryphon FPSO are subject to a five year class renewal cycle which was last renewed in November 2017.
 The operator considers it possible to extend the life of the Gryphon FPSO to 2027 without dry-dock.

 The FPSO has a storage capacity of 540,000 barrels of oil.
 Gas production is constrained by processing capacities at the Gryphon FPSO, currently limited to 47MMScf/d of gas handling (associated lift and injection) via three compression trains.
 The glycol dehydration system has an installed capacity of 90MMScf/d (potential future gas expansion capacity).
 Produced water facilities consists of treatment equipment (design rate of 110,000bwpd ) and reinjection equipment for reservoir pressure maintenance and disposal (design rate of 79,000bwpd).
 Main power generation for normal operations is provided by two 8.5 MW gas turbine generators, with further power generation provided by up to five 3MW diesel driven generators, according to operational requirements.
 All five diesel generators are able to operate in parallel with the gas turbine generators.

 Performance and reliability

 Gryphon Hub production performance record is shown in the adjacent graph.
-A production efficiency of 77% was achieved in 2018 (45 day planned outage), and a 92.6% efficiency has been achieved for the period January - September 2019.
+A production efficiency of 89% was achieved in 2019, and a 78% efficiency has been achieved for the period January - August 2020.